Pianoman99987/Airdrop/README.md

 Drops a specified package on the command sender.

-Example: /airdrop testpackage
+Example: /airdrop starter

 **/airdrop** packagename [player_name]

-Drops a specified package on a specified player
+Drops a specified package on a specified player.

-Example: /airdrop testpackage lukey_c
+Example: /airdrop starter lukey_c